-The Department is ranked 2nd in the nation for research by the Journal of Risk and Insurance and 6th in the nation for the undergraduate business specialties by U.S. News & World Report (2016), the department offers both undergraduate (BBA) and graduate (MS, MBA and PhD) degrees in each of the three program areas: Actuarial Science, Healthcare Management, and Risk Management and Insurance.
+The department offers both undergraduate (BBA) and graduate (MS, MBA and PhD) degrees in each of the three program areas: Actuarial Science, Healthcare Management, and Risk Management and Insurance.

 Today’s global economy requires executive decision makers who are able to handle the growing responsibilities of managing the total risk of the firm in a multi-national setting.
 The RIHM faculty is committed teachers and scholars, recognized both nationally and internationally for curriculum development and research excellence.

 Choose the Area of Study That is Right for YouRisk, Insurance and Healthcare Management prepares students to be leaders.
 Guided by a faculty of outstanding educators and professionals, students learn to adopt and apply industry best practices to theories and methods of these fields.Explore the programs in these unique disciplines that will set you apart—and get you ahead.

 Advance Business Through ResearchThe Department of Risk, Insurance and Healthcare Management faculty are nationally and internationally recognized authorities in their respective fields.
 They have authored numerous texts and study manuals, published extensively in prestigious academic and professional journals, and been recognized by awards for teaching and research excellence.Key research themes include: